aliason/loan-prediction/README.md

 First, I will import the raw dataset, examine its records, and perform initial data manipulation and cleaning.
 I will then conduct exploratory data analysis to visualize relationships and covariability, report my findings, and perform final tidying of the dataset before setting up the models.
 I split train.csv into a train and test set (70/30) and establish validation sets to facilitate model selection and tuning.
 I train, fit, and evaluate 6 classification models of varying complexity and flexibility, ranking them based on ROC-AUC.
 The top 3 are chosen for testing and fit to the test set.
 I compare, assess, and provide a thorough analysis of their performance and conclude with a detailed summary of my findings.

 ## Methods used
+* Data collection
-* Statistical inference
+* Data cleaning
+* Exploratory data analysis
-* Feature selection
+* Data visualization
 * Feature engineering
     * Imputation
     * Categorical encoding
     * Standardization
-* Data visualization
     * Resampling
-* Predictive modeling
+* Supervised learning
     * Logistic regression
     * Linear discriminant analysis
     * K-nearest neighbors
     * Elastic net regression (Ridge)
     * Quadratic discriminant analysis
     * Pruned decision trees
+* Model evaluation
+    * K-fold cross-validation
+    * ROC-AUC
+    * Confusion matrix